pavvloff/Pan-Tilt-HAT/README.md

-﻿# Pan-Tilt HAT Camera Control
+# Pan-Tilt HAT Camera Control

+A modification of the original code provided by Waveshare.